 - Chief Financial Officer and General Counsel of Fortune 500 company in SEC investigation of corporate accounting practices.

-- In re Oil Spill From the Oil Rig Deepwater Horizon — Served on defense team representing non-operating partners of BP in multi-district litigation resulting from Gulf of Mexico oil spill.
+- Non-operating partners of BP in multi-district litigation resulting from Gulf of Mexico oil spill.

 - Consumer electronics start-up company in connection with royalty audit, termination of distribution agreement, and internal employee investigation.